310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/monologue.md

 {% endbubble %}

 {% bubble Kanata %}
-yes. hehehe~ i have made many Families before i knew it… not that i ever Wished for any of it.
+yes. fufufu~ i have made many Families before i knew it… not that i ever Wished for any of it.

 god does not Wish for things, after all.